keptn/keptn.github.io/content/docs/0.16.x/bridge/_index.md

 #### Service settings
-In this view, services can be created, updated and deleted.
+Use this view to create, update, and delete services.
 To get more information about how services can be managed in your settings, visit [Manage Services](https://keptn.sh/docs/0.16.x/reference/bridge/manage_services).

 {{< popup_image